robdodson/robdodson.github.com/source/_posts/2013-11-02-image-slider-with-web-components.markdown

 Shadow DOM gives us the best features of iframes, style and markup encapsulation, without nearly as much bloat.

-To create shadow DOM, select an element and call its `createShadowRoot` method.
+To create shadow DOM, select an element and call its `createShadowRoot` method (or `webkitCreateShadowRoot` if you're using Chrome 30 or Safari).
 This will return a document fragment which you can then fill with content.

 ```
 <div class="container"></div>